-- Single binary — No database server, no complex setup
+- Single binary.
+No database server, no daemon, no setup ritual.

-- Comprehensive — OS packages, language dependencies, IaC misconfigurations
+- Broad coverage.
+OS packages, language dependencies, and IaC misconfigurations in one tool.

 stages: